 - Mix the sauce ingredients in a small bowl and set aside.

-- Heat up a wok with one tablespoon of oil and stir-fry the marinated chicken until they are 70% cook.
+- Heat a wok with one tablespoon of oil and stir-fry the marinated chicken until they are 70% cook.
 Dish out and set aside.
-After that clean the wok and add in the remaining 2 tablespoons of oil until it’s fully heated.
-And then add in the ginger and garlic slices and do a quick stir before adding in the dried red chilies.
+After that clean the wok and add in the remaining two tablespoons of oil until it’s fully heated.
+And then add in the ginger and garlic slices and do a quick stir before adding in the dried red chillies.

 You can check out my Kung Pao Shrimp recipe if you like shrimp.
-You may use rice vinegar, red wine vinegar or apple cider vinegar in lieu of Chinese black vinegar.
-As different soy sauce tastes differently and has a different levels of sodium so please adjust the saltiness accordingly.
+You may use rice vinegar, red wine vinegar or apple cider vinegar instead of Chinese black vinegar.
+As different soy sauce tastes differently and has different levels of sodium, so please adjust the saltiness accordingly.
 Add some more sugar and water, if the sauce tastes too salty.
 If it’s not salty, add a little salt to taste.

 - Amount Per serving (3 people)

 - Calories 360Calories from Fat 207

 Fat 23g35%, Saturated Fat 14g88%, Cholesterol 72mg24%, Sodium 1018mg44%, Potassium 529mg15%, Carbohydrates 9g3%, Fiber 1g4%, Sugar 2g2%, Protein 29g58%, Vitamin A 135IU3%, Vitamin C 2.7mg3%, Calcium 19mg2%, Iron 1mg

 This Kung Pao Chicken is from the Sichuan province in China.
 The Chinese name of this dish is 宫保鸡丁 (gong bao ji ding), but some restaurants spell it as Gong Bao Chicken or Kung Po Chicken.